The ELC of North Florida wants your feedback on some important School Readiness issues.

 Please complete our very short survey and let us and the ELC know your thoughts.

-- Reside in Clay, Nassau, Baker, Bradford, Putnam, or St. Johns Countyand
+- Reside in Baker, Bradford, Clay, Nassau, Putnam or St. Johns County

 How Much Money Can I Make and Still Qualify?

 Eligibility is determined by both income and family size, so it is difficult to answer this question in a general way.
-To give you an idea, a family of three could earn up to $30,135 a year and still qualify to begin services.
-After receiving services initially, this same family would continue to qualify until they earned over $40,180 a year or 200% of the federal poverty level.
-In another example, a family of four could earn up to $36,375 a year initially and would continue to qualify until they earned over $48,500.
-A family of two could earn up to $23,895 a year initially and would continue to qualify until they earned over $31,860.
+To give you an idea, a family of three could earn up to $34,545 a year and still qualify to begin services.
+After receiving services initially, this same family would continue to qualify until they earned over $57,889 a year or 85% of the State Median Income (SMI).
+In another example, a family of four could earn up to $41,625 a year initially and would continue to qualify until they earned over $68,915.
+A family of two could earn up to $27,465 a year initially and would continue to qualify until they earned over $46,863.

 How Does the Waitlist Work?

-If you seem to qualify but our funding won’t allow us to enroll your child at the moment, you can be put on a waitlist.
-The length of time you can expect to be on the list may vary greatly and is, unfortunately, rather hard to predict.
+If you qualify but our funding won’t allow us to enroll your child at the moment, you can be put on a waitlist.
+The length of time you can expect to be on the list may vary greatly.
 Additional funding sometimes comes in unexpectedly, or people leave our program making room for new clients.
 In any case, if your name isn’t on the list, you won’t be contacted, so please click on the link listed above to apply for School Readiness services.
 That way, when we have funding we can reach you.

-After you are on the list, keep us informed of changes in your address or other contact information.
-If we try to contact you and can’t, we will have no choice but to take your name off of the list.
+After you are on the waitlist, keep us informed of changes in your household and contact information.
+If we try to contact you and can’t, we will have no choice but to take your name off of the waitlist.

 What if I don’t qualify?
 Is there any other way ECS can help?

-Yes, we offer Child Care Resource and Referral services to any family free, regardless of income.
+Yes, we offer Child Care Resource and Referral services to any family for free, regardless of income.
 This is a service designed to match your child care needs with child care providers and services that can fill those needs.
-You may want a family child care home that will take both an infant and a 3-year-old, gives sibling discounts, and is within five miles of your job, and we can give you a listing of referrals that meet those needs.
-Price is often a factor parents ask us to consider when requesting referrals, but price is not necessarily an indication of quality.
-Remember that these are referrals, not recommendations, so you need to visit the child care providers yourself to see what you think.
+You may want a family child care home that will take both an infant and a 3-year-old, gives sibling discounts, and is within five miles of your job, and we can give you a list of child care programs that meet those needs.
+Price is often a factor parents ask us to consider when requesting child care listings, but price is not necessarily an indication of quality.
+Remember that these are only available options, not recommendations, so you need to visit the child care providers yourself to see what you think.
 However, we do provide checklists that can make it easier to find the child care provider that is right for your family.
-We also have other referrals available to assist you with financial options.
+We also have other community resources available to assist you with financial options.

-What SHOULD I do if I SUSPECT fraud being committed?
+What should I do if I suspect FRAUD is being committed?